 This means, that for every %DISK% variable added to the Host ' Opsview Monitor will create a new Service Check.
 This means the administrator needs to only create and add one Service Check, 'check_disk 'a %DISK%'.
 The administrator then simply adds three variables of the DISK type, with the values C, D and F respectively.

-On 'submit changes' and a reload, the one Service Check will create three copies ' one per variable.
+On 'submit changes', the one Service Check will create three copies ' one per variable.
+You will need to go to Configuration > Apply Changes to put this setup into production.

 In Opsview Monitor, this looks like the screen below:

-Once reloaded, the one Service Check will be cloned three times, one per variable, as shown below:
+Once you have performed an 'Apply Changes' from the Configuration menu, the one Service Check will be cloned three times, one per variable, as shown below: